inspircd/docker/README.md

 The bootstrap script takes care about the fact that docker is installed and runs the image.

-If port `6697` or `6667` are already in use another random port is used. otherwise those ports are allocated by the container.
+If port `6697` or `6667` are already in use another random port is used.
+Otherwise those ports are allocated by the container.

 # How to use this image